heerooin/education/README.md

 2. Run the pytest command to check the tests.
 3. Check that the tests are running correctly.

+## About masks

+The masks function is used to mask the card or account number, you can test these functions by going to tests/test_masks

+## About widget

+The widget function also works with masking and date, it can mask a card or account and translate the date into an understandable format

+## About processing

+The processing function already works with operations, it can sort data by the key 'state' or 'date'.
+You can also test by going to the tests file by selecting test_processing

 ## About generators

 This module can take information about currency in operation and filter it.
 Also can give description in operation.